reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 Java 8's java.util.Function package provides a few Functional Interface that can help us mimic Functional Programming:

 - **Consumer**: Takes a single input and consumes it, i.e, returns no output.
-We can make use of its 'accept' and 'andThen methods to consume and compose function chains.
+We can make use of its `accept` and `andThen` methods to consume and compose function chains.
-- **Function**: Its 'apply' method takes an argument of one type and returns a result of another type.
-The 'map' method of Streams uses this.
+- **Function**: Its `apply` method takes an argument of one type and returns a result of another type.
+The `map` method of Streams uses this.
-- **BiFunction**: As the name suggests, the  'apply' method takes two arguments and returns a result of another type.
+- **BiFunction**: As the name suggests, the  `apply` method takes two arguments and returns a result of another type.
-- **Predicate**: Uses the 'test' method to accept an argument and to return a boolean value (BiPredicates do the same, but take two input arguments).
-The 'filter' method of Streams takes a predicate as argument.
+- **Predicate**: Uses the `test` method to accept an argument and to return a boolean value (BiPredicates do the same, but take two input arguments).
+The `filter` method of Streams takes a predicate as argument.

 Let's see how we can make use of these to make our mock banking application.
 A bank app will normally have features to create an account, withdraw money, deposit money, get details of an account, get all accounts.